US commends Philippines on removal of Chinese barrier in South China Sea

 The incident highlights the strained relations between China and the Philippines at a time when Manila is rapidly strengthening military ties with Washington.

-Ford said the U.S. was "thrilled" about the implementation of the Enhanced Defense Cooperation Agreement, a deal reached earlier this year between Manila and Washington that gives the U.S. access to four more military bases in the Philippines.
+Ms Ford said the US was "thrilled" about the implementation of the Enhanced Defense Cooperation Agreement, a deal reached earlier this year between Manila and Washington that gives the US access to four more military bases in the Philippines.

 Read more of the latest in